I had always wondered just how well do resistance bands build muscle compared to traditional strength training using free weights, dumbbells, etc.

 Squats: strength increases were the same

-The strength gains from a squat workout program using resistance bands equaled those of traditional barbells, in this research study at Marquette University using Division-1 athletes.
+The strength gains from a squat workout program using resistance bands equaled those of traditional barbells, in a research study at Marquette University using Division-1 athletes.

 Body fat decreases were the same